barlevalon/tmux-nowplaying/README.md

 # Refresh every 2 seconds (default: 15)
 set -g status-interval 2

-# Enable automatic interval adjustment for smooth scrolling (default: "yes")
+# Enable automatic interval adjustment for smooth scrolling (default: "no")
-# Set to "no" to disable automatic status-interval adjustment
+# Only works when scrolling is enabled
 set -g @nowplaying_auto_interval "yes"

 # Interval when playing and scrolling (default: 1)